blinksocks/blinksocks/docs/architecture/README.md

 supported proxy protocol.
 Socks5 is an ideal one, it only works on the client side, so don't worry about being attacked.

+## HTTP

+Blinksocks `v2.1` also support http proxy, you can switch between Socks5 and HTTP smoothly, without restarting the application.

 ## Hub, Socket & Relay

 ### Data Forward (client -> server)